 a.
-In a sale, if the buyer becomes insolvent before he pays for the goods, must return them to the official Receiver orAssignee.
+In a sale, if the buyer becomes insolvent before he pays for the goods, must return them to the official Receiver or Assignee.

 b.
-In an agreement to sell, if the buyer becomes insolvent and has not yet paid the price, the seller is not bound to part with the goods until he is paidfor.
+In an agreement to seller, the seller is not bound to part with the goods until he is paid for.